getify/You-Dont-Know-JS/async & performance/ch6.md

 And all that's just made with the mindset of assumptions about a single test run.
 Modern engines are fantastically more complicated than what we're intuiting here.
 They do all sorts of tricks, like tracing and tracking how a piece of code behaves over a short period of time, or with a particularly constrained set of inputs.

-What if it optimizes a certain way because of the fixed input, but in your real program you give more varied input and the optimization decisions shake out differently (or not at all!)?
+What if the engine optimizes a certain way because of the fixed input, but in your real program you give more varied input and the optimization decisions shake out differently (or not at all!)?
 Or what if the engine kicks in optimizations because it sees the code being run tens of thousands of times by the benchmarking utility, but in your real program it will only run a hundred times in near proximity, and under those conditions the engine determines the optimizations are not worth it?

-And all those optimizations we just hypothesized about might happen in our constrained test but maybe the engine wouldn't do in a more complex program (for various reasons), or it could be reversed -- the engine might not optimize such trivial code but may be more inclined to optimize it more aggressively (aka differently) when the system is more taxed by a more sophisticated program.
+And all those optimizations we just hypothesized about might happen in our constrained test but maybe the engine wouldn't do them in a more complex program (for various reasons).
+Or it could be reversed -- the engine might not optimize such trivial code but may be more inclined to optimize it more aggressively when the system is already more taxed by a more sophisticated program.

 The point I'm trying to make is that you really don't know for sure exactly what's going on under the covers.
 All the guesses and hypothesis you can muster don't amount to hardly anything concrete for really making such decisions.

-Does that mean you can't really do any useful testing?
-Definitely not!
+Does that mean you can't really do any useful testing? **Definitely not!**

-What this boils down to is that testing *not real* code basically gives you *not real* results.
-In so much as is possible and practical, you should test actual, real non-trivial snippets of your code, and under as best of real conditions as you can actually hope to.
+What this boils down to is that testing *not real* code gives you *not real* results.
+In so much as is possible and practical, you should test actual real, non-trivial snippets of your code, and under as best of real conditions as you can actually hope to.
 Only then will the results you get have a chance to approximate reality.

 Microbenchmarks like `++x` vs `x++` are so incredibly likely to be bogus, we might as well just flatly assume them as such.